 Honestly, there is nothing wrong with our tile.
 My regret is that I chose something trendy rather than timeless.
-The glass accent tile is not something I would choose today, and while it is beautiful, I wish I had chosen something more classic and true to our home.
+The glass accent tile is not something I would choose today, and while it is beautiful, I wish I had chosen something more classic and true to our home like subway tile.

 I don’t want to demo our shower any time soon, so I might play around with painting the glass tile, perhaps?
 We actually painted the tub eight years ago with tub and tile paint, and it has held up great.
 We’ll see what I end up doing!

 The previous owner had already purchased these with plans to install them before selling, so they were a free choice for us.
 At the time it seemed like a no brainer, but I wish now that I had chosen something with a bit more character!
 I’m playing around with painting the tiled floors, as well.
 I’ll keep you guys posted!